gestimation/cifmodeling/README.md

 ## Overview

-In medical research advanced statistical methods are often required to address censoring, competing risks, and other intercurrent events such as treatment switching that interfere with outcome assessments.
-The cifmodeling package provides a compact and unified toolkit for survival and competing risks analysis in R. It covers both nonparametric estimation and regression modeling of cumulative incidence functions (CIFs).
-It consists of four tightly connected R functions.
+In medical research, advanced statistical methods are often required to address censoring, competing risks, and intercurrent events (e.g., treatment switching) that interfere with outcome assessment. cifmodeling provides a compact, unified toolkit for survival and competing-risks analysis in R. It covers both nonparametric estimation and regression modeling of cumulative incidence functions (CIFs), centered around three tightly connected functions.

-- `cifcurve()` estimates Kaplan–Meier survival or Aalen–Johansen
-  cumulative incidence curves and generates a familiar survival::survfit object.
+- `cifplot()` generates a survival or cumulative incidence curve with marks that represent censoring, competing risks and intercurrent events.
 Various methods for standard error and confidence intervals are available.

-- `cifplot()` generates a survival or cumulative incidence curve with marks that represent censoring, competing risks and intermediate events.
-Visualization relies on ggsurvfit/ggplot2.
+Visualization relies on `ggsurvfit/ggplot2`.

 - `cifpanel()` generates a multi-panel figure for survival or cumulative incidence curves, arranged either in a grid layout or as an inset